The SDSAI Iterator Expression Language

 Return an iterator that maps the elements from

-to those elements.
-The elements from the argument iterator are not mapped usingfunction
+iteratorto the result of applyingfunctionto those elements.
+The elements from the argument iterator are not mapped usingfunctionuntil they are requested from the returned iterator. [mapFlat <function> <iterator>]-

 The function